-- -h or --help: Show a help message with the available switches. - -q or --quiet: Disables all logging. - -v or --version: Prints the version of criterion that has been linked against. - -1 or --list: Print all the tests in a list. - -f or --fail-fast: Exit after the first test failure. - --color=<auto|always|never>: Colorize the output. - --encoding=<ENCODING>: Use the specified encoding for the output (default: locale-deduced) - --ascii: Don't use fancy unicode symbols or colors in the output. - -jN or --jobs N: Use N parallel jobs to run the tests.
-O picks a number of jobs ideal for your hardware configuration. - --filter [PATTERN]: Run tests whose string identifier matches the given shell wildcard pattern (see dedicated section below). (nix only) - --timeout [TIMEOUT]: Set a timeout (in seconds) for all tests - --debug[=debugger]: Run tests with a debugging server attached. debugger can be 'gdb', 'lldb', or 'windbg' (windows only). - --debug-transport [TRANSPORT]: Make the debugging server use the specified remote transport.
+- -h or --help: Show a help message with the available switches. - -q or --quiet: Disables all logging. - -v or --version: Prints the version of criterion that has been linked against. - -1 or --list: Print all the tests in a list. - -f or --fail-fast: Exit after the first test failure. - --ascii: Don't use fancy unicode symbols or colors in the output. - -jN or --jobs N: Use N parallel jobs to run the tests.
+0 picks a number of jobs ideal for your hardware configuration. - --filter [PATTERN]: Run tests whose string identifier matches the given shell wildcard pattern (see dedicated section below). (\nix only) - --debug[=debugger]: Run tests with a debugging server attached. debugger can be 'gdb', 'lldb', or 'windbg' (windows only). - --debug-transport [TRANSPORT]: Make the debugging server use the specified remote transport.
 Only transports of the form tcp:port are currently supported. tcp:1234 is the default. - --no-early-exit: This flag is deprecated and no longer does anything. - -S or --short-filename: The filenames are displayed in their short form. - --always-succeed: The process shall exit with a status of 0. - --tap[=FILE]: Writes a TAP (Test Anything Protocol) report to FILE.
 No file or "-" means stderr and implies --quiet.
 This option is equivalent to --output=tap:FILE. - --xml[=FILE]: Writes JUnit4 XML report to FILE.
 No file or "-" means stderr and implies --quiet.
-This option is equivalent to --output=tap:FILE.

-- --json[=FILE]: Writes a JSON report to FILE.
+This option is equivalent to --output=tap:FILE. - --json[=FILE]: Writes a JSON report to FILE.
 No file or "-" means stderr and implies --quiet.
 This option is equivalent to --output=tap:FILE. - --verbose[=level]: Makes the output verbose.
-When provided with an integer, sets the verbosity level to that integer. - --crash: Crash failing assertions rather than aborting (for debugging purposes) - --full-stats: Forces tests to fully report statistics.
+When provided with an integer, sets the verbosity level to that integer.

+- --full-stats: Forces tests to fully report statistics.
 By default, tests do not report details for passing assertions, so this option forces them to do so.
-Activating this causes massive slowdowns for large number of assertions, but provides more accurate reports. - --ignore-warnings: Ignore warnings, do not exit with a non-zero exit status. - -OPROVIDER:PATH or --output=PROVIDER=PATH: Write test report to PATH using the specified provider.
-If PATH is an existing directory, the report will be created in that directory and will be named after the binary.
-If PATH is "-", it implies --quiet, and the report shall be written to stdout.
+Activating this causes massive slowdowns for large number of assertions, but provides more accurate reports. - -OPROVIDER:FILE or --output=PROVIDER:FILE: Write a test report to FILE using the output provider named by PROVIDER.
+If FILE is "-", it implies --quiet, and the report shall be written to stderr.